rishabhsdev/JAVA-Spring-LMS/README.md

-# University Management System using JAVA,Spring & Hibernate.
+# University Management System using JAVA, Spring & Hibernate.

 Allows you to add Instructors, Courses, Review for each course, and Students.